billlee/StockSite/README.md

 foo@bar:~$ flask init-historical
 Initialized the database.
 foo@bar:~$ flask run
- * Serving Flask app "flaskr"
+ * Serving Flask app "source"
  * Environment: production
    WARNING: Do not use the development server in a production environment.
    Use a production WSGI server instead.